Nee Unnai Arindhaal: Plot

 Sadai wants to sleep with the beautiful prostitute Dashani (Risha), but he does not have enough money to pay her.
 Later, Gopal gives him his wife's ornaments to repair his rickshaw.
 Sadai then trades the jewels for money, but instead of repairing his vehicle, he pays Dashani to sleep with him.
 The big Sadai starts to hurt the little Dashani; thus, she refused to sleep with him, and she threw his money in his face.
 The heavily intoxicated Sadai then goes to Gopal's house, and Valli reluctantly welcomes him.
 Sadai assaults and brutally rapes Valli.
 She dies after the assault, and Sadai leaves the house.
 Gopal returns home after a hard day's work and discovers his wife's dead body.
 Gopal thought that she had committed suicide because he refused to follow her advice.

 After the funeral, a neighbor reveals to Gopal that Sadai killed his wife, but Gopal refuses to believe him at first.
 One night, the neighbor curses Sadai for killing Valli.
 Sadai then kills him for being the only witness of the murder.
 The next day, the neighbor's dead body was found under a bridge.
 Gopal has had a suspicion that Sadai might have murdered his wife, so he decides to unearth his wife's corpse, and he finds Sadai's hair there.
 He is therefore heartbroken and mad with rage all at the same time.
 Later that night, Gopal finds an intoxicated Sadai in a chemical warehouse.
 Gopal beats Sadai up, disposes his body in a gallon barrel, and dissolves his body with nitric acid.

 Production

-The film's title is based off of the lyric "Nee Unnai Arindhaal" from the song "Unnai Arindhaal" from Vettaikkaran (1964).
+The film's title is based on the lyric "Nee Unnai Arindhaal" from the song "Unnai Arindhaal" from Vettaikkaran (1964).
 Murali signed to play the role of a rickshaw puller.
 Newcomer Kushi was chosen to play the female lead role, with V. Rishiraj, T. K. Kala, Dhadha Muthukumar, and T. Harikrishnan playing supporting roles.
 R. K. Sundar has scored the music for the lyrics jotted down by Indian Bhaskar.
 V. Rishiraj and Indian Bhaskar had written the story, screenplay and dialogues, and the latter is taking care of the stunts.
 Z. T. Choudhary produced the film under the banner 24 Frames Productions.